vue-pdf-viewer/starter-vpv-options-ts/README.md

 # VPV Starter Toolkit: Vue 3 + TypeScript + Options API

 Welcome to the Vue PDF Viewer (VPV) starter toolkit!
 This repository provides a comprehensive guide on how to use VPV with Vue 3 and TypeScript via the Options API.
-This repo showcases how VPV can be integrated and rendered as part of a Vue.js website.
+This repo showcases how VPV can be integrated and rendered as part of a Vue.js project.

 ## Table of Contents
 - [Installation](#installation)